This post may contain affiliate links. Please read our disclosure policy.

 Serving suggestions

-• This and most seafood dishes are best enjoyed immediately, but you can store leftovers in an airtight container in the fridge for a couple of days.
+• This and most seafood dishes are best enjoyed immediately, but you can store leftovers in an airtight container in the fridge for 2-3 days.

 • This dish will not freeze well.